ufal/mtmonkey/install/README.md

 Workers installation:
 ========================

-We assume that we have a NFS share accessible from all workers in /mnt/share where Moses binaries and Python virtualenv will be put (if not, you must copy these resources to all workers by hand).
+We assume that we have a shared directory accessible from all workers in e.g.
+`/mnt/share`, where Moses binaries and Python virtualenv will be put.

+This may be either on a NFS share, or accessible through SSH (rsync is used to access it).

 Prepare the needed resources in the shared directory:
 -----------------------------------------------------

+This must be done on a machine where the shared directory is directly accessible (locally or through NFS).

 * Install Moses to to `/mnt/share/moses-$VERSION` (according to Moses installation instructions).